 The Interconnected Party may request an Additional Delivery Point at any time during the term of this Agreement.
 The Parties shall execute an Amending Agreement in respect of that Additional Delivery Point before commencing any work in relation to it.

-In relation to any Additional Delivery Point, First Gas will:
+In relation to any Additional Delivery Point, First Gas shall:

 consult with the Interconnected Party to ensure that the design of that Additional Delivery Point meets its reasonable requirements;